 10. Why can't you dispense dewormer over the counter?

-Most effective dewormers are prescription drugs so this requires that the pet is examined by the veterinarian before a prescription is made.
+Most effective dewormers are prescription drugs so this requires that the pet is examined by the veterinarian before the prescription is made.
 This is a legal requirement of all prescription drugs.

 540 Lower Ganges Road